-At a used bookstore a few years ago, I bought a first edition of the 1963 classic Confessions of an Advertising Man by David Ogilvy.
+At a used bookstore many years ago, I bought a first edition of the 1963 classic Confessions of an Advertising Man by David Ogilvy.
 Neatly folded and tucked inside the book was this hand-typed memo on Diamond National Corporation letterhead:

-The point is, the wisdom and advice in that book is no less relevant today than it was 50 years ago.
-You can learn most of what you need to know about marketing and advertising by reading a few books (see Sources below).
+After recently re-reading this best-selling book for the umpteenth time, it struck me that the wisdom and advice it contained are no less relevant today than they were 50 years ago.
+In fact, you can learn most of what you need to know about marketing and advertising by reading just a few books (see Resources below).

-Seriously.
-You don’t need to spend thousands of dollars on online courses taught by greedy “thought leaders.”
-Products change, needs change, channels change, but the brain still works pretty much the same.
+You don’t need to spend thousands of dollars on online courses taught by clueless “thought leaders” or “influencers.”
+Products change, needs change, channels change — But the brain still works pretty much the same.
 Evolution doesn’t move that fast.
 The art of persuasion doesn’t either.

 Who is David Ogilvy?

-David Mackenzie Ogilvy (23 June 1911 – 21 July 1999) was an advertising tycoon, founder of Ogilvy & Mather, and known as the father of advertising.
-Trained at the Gallup research organization, he attributed the success of his campaigns to meticulous research into consumer habits.
+David Mackenzie Ogilvy (1911–1999) was an advertising tycoon and founder of Ogilvy & Mather.
+Often referred to as the father of modern advertising, Ogilvy trained at the Gallup research organization and attributed much of his success to the meticulous study of consumer habits.

 In 1962, Time magazine called David Ogilvy “the most sought-after wizard in today’s advertising industry.”
-During his years as an executive and copywriter, he created some of the world’s most successful and iconic marketing campaigns, including the legendary Man in the Hathaway Shirt, plus memorable campaigns for Schwepps, Rolls Royce, the island of Puerto Rico, and many others.
+During his years as an executive and copywriter, he created some of the world’s most successful and iconic marketing campaigns; including Shell Oil, American Express, Hathaway Shirts, Schwepps, Sears, Dove, Rolls Royce, the island of Puerto Rico, and many others.